 Pupils develop their skills, knowledge and understanding through geographical enquiries across a widening range of scales, based on fieldwork and classroom activities.
 As they progress through the school, they increasingly broaden and deepen their knowledge and understanding of places and themes, identify and describe geographical features and conditions using simple instruments, and use information technology to analyse geographical evidence.

 Physical Education, including swimming, is an integral part of the curriculum, through which pupils learn to develop their motor skills, control and co-ordination.
 The six areas of P.E. outlined in the National Curriculum are games (including competitive team games), gymnastic activities, dance, athletic activities, swimming and adventurous outdoor activities.
 All children require a change of clothing, including a change of footwear, for P.E and games lessons.
 Soft-soled plimsolls must be worn in the hall.

 Pupils are encouraged to develop their creative, imaginative and practical skills through a balanced programme of art, craft and design activities, which extend their understanding of how ideas and feelings can be communicated in visual form.

 Pupils develop their understanding and enjoyment of music through performing, composing, listening and appraising, and make appropriate use of information technology to create and record music.
 We have a strong musical tradition at Westdale, with a large choir and tuition offered to all on the recorder and violin, cello, guitar, flute and drum teachers visiting our school every week.

-We offer teaching of Spanish at Westdale Juniors, with the children learning the language through a progressive curriculum in every year group.
+We offer Spanish at Westdale Juniors, with the children learning the language through a progressive curriculum in every year group.
 The emphasis is on developing oral capability through games, songs and activities.

 The school is not affiliated to any particular religious denomination.